All Blacks XV: History

 In 1991 a New Zealand XV played both Romania and USSR in the 'test' fixtures of their tours to New Zealand.

-In 1991 a New Zealand B team played Australia B during their short tour.
+In 1991 a New Zealand B team played Australia B during their Tour to Australia.

-In 1992 a New Zealand XV team beat England B in a pair of non-cap games during the tourists' 8-game tour.
+In 1992 a New Zealand XV team beat England B in two matches during the tourists 8-game tour.

-In 1998 a New Zealand A team played the England touring side.
+In 1998 a New Zealand A team lost 10–18 to the England touring side in Hamilton.

 In 2005 a New Zealand A team played two matches against Australia A.

 In 2006, the second team was re-branded as the Junior All Blacks, inheriting the nickname of the previous New Zealand U23 team.
 This second XV participated in the 2006, 2007 and 2009 Pacific Nations Cup.
 In 2008 the Maori All Blacks played in this tournament.
 The Junior All Blacks were put into a hiatus shortly after the 2009 tournament.
-The side was then reinstated in 2019, but their first set of games were delayed due to the COVID-19 pandemic.
+The side was then reinstated in 2019, but their first set of games was delayed due to the COVID-19 pandemic.